abhishek-pradhan/abhishek-pradhan.github.io/_posts/2024-12-08-aws-reinvent-2024-keynote-peter-desantis.md

 ### Summary

 Focus was majorly on:
-1. How Graviton chipset along with Nitro helped AWS renovate at Serve Hardware layer.
+1. How Graviton chipset along with Nitro helped AWS re-invent at Serve Hardware layer.
-1. Launch of new Trainium2 chipset & purpose built network '10p10u' & network routing for AI and it's benefits for running AI workloads in AWS
+1. Launch of new AWS 'Trainium2' chipset & purpose-built network '10p10u' & network routing for AI and it's benefits for running AI workloads in AWS.

 ### Highlights